 - Emergence as the largest publicly-traded uranium company focused on the U.S.

 - Focus on the U.S. – the largest consumer of uranium in the World.

-- The White Mesa Mill is the only conventional uranium and vanadium mill in the U.S.
+- The White Mesa Mill: The only conventional uranium mill operating in the U.S.

 White Mesa is strategically located in Blanding, Utah, central to the uranium and uranium/vanadium mines of the Four Corners region of the United States.
 The mill was constructed in 1980 by Energy Fuels Nuclear Inc. In 2007, a $31 million modernization of the facility was completed.
 The White Mesa Mill utilizes sulfuric acid leaching and a solvent extraction recovery process.
 The uranium produced is purchased by utility companies and shipped to conversion facilities as the next step in the production of fuel for nuclear power.
 The vanadium is shipped mostly to steel and alloy manufacturers.